apache/druid/docs/tutorials/tutorial-latest-by.md

 |`2024-01-01T02:00:00.000Z`|`silly_monkey2`|25|
 |`2024-01-01T03:00:00.000Z`|`funny_bunny1`|10|

-LATEST_BY() is an aggregation function.
+LATEST_BY is an aggregation function.
 While it's very efficient when there are not many update rows matching a dimension, such as `user_id`, it scans all matching rows with the same dimension.
-For dimensions with numerous updates, such as when a user plays a game a million times, and the updates don't arrive in a timely order, Druid processes all rows matching the `user_id` to find the row with max timestamp to provide the latest data.
+For dimensions with numerous updates, such as when a user plays a game a million times, and the updates don't arrive in a timely order, Druid processes all rows matching the `user_id` to find the row with the max timestamp to provide the latest data.

-For instance, if updates constitute 1-5% of your data, you'll get good query performance, if updates constitute 50%+ of your data, your queries will be slow.
+For instance, if updates constitute 1-5% of your data, you'll get good query performance.
+If updates constitute 50 percent or more of your data, your queries will be slow.

 To mitigate this, you can set up a periodic batch ingestion job that re-indexes modified data into a new datasource for direct querying without grouping to reduce the cost of these queries by pre-computing and storing the latest values.
 Note that your view of the latest data will not be up to date until the next refresh happens.